jjNford/chrome-ex-oauth2/README.md

 	```

 	***Note:*** The provided function is only a boiler-plate.
-The variable names and the variables you pass to the Authorization API would be specific to the API you are using.
+The variable names and the variables you pass to the Authorization API would be specific to your API provider.
 Some authorization APIs would require other parameters like  `scope` and `response-type`.

 	You would need to include those parameters in your initial variables and modify the 'start' function to include the newly added parameters.